By: Xavier Cunningham

 So I encourage you to get out of the house and explore.
 Stapleton has over 55 parks for your enjoyment.
 You can also participate in some of Stapleton’s community events, a great way to have some family fun and volunteer your time to your community.
 If you have any questions or need more info, download the new Stapleton’s Parks Brochure.

-To the right you will find all of the blogs I have written about my adventures this summer exploring Stapleton, please enjoy.
+Below you will find all of the blogs I have written about my adventures this summer exploring Stapleton, please enjoy.